 - Shop around.

 Prices vary from company to company, so it pays to shop around.
-AIA is an independent agency with access to many different companies that will provide insurance for your business, so we will do the shopping for you.
+Anderson Insurance is a South Carolina independent agency with access to many different companies that will provide insurance for your business, so we will do the shopping for you.
 We can provide you with many business insurance quotes.

 - Choose a higher deductible.